New Moderator Orientation

 - Find the Mod Tools.

 - Check your own moderated status.
 Hint: Use "Search Members" to find your record.
-Make sure you check "Include Moderators" and "Include Lead Moderators" under Membership levels.
+Make sure you include Moderators and Lead Moderators in your search.

-- If your moderated status is "Unmoderated" change it to "Moderate Member for Posting."
+- If your moderated status is Unmoderated change it to Moderated

-- Leave Mod Tools and return to the group's home page.
+- Leave Mod Tools and return to your Town group.

 - Make a couple of posts, Offers or Wanted.

-- Go back into Mod Tools, find your own posts and approve or reject them them.
-Remember to check "Include pending posts."
+- Go back into Mod Tools, find your pending posts and approve or reject them them.

 Optional: Join the Moderator Playground